Facebook has appointed the ‘privacy committee’ on its board designed to prevent another Cambridge Analytica scandal

 - Reuters

-- The company was required to create the committee as part of its settlement with the FTC over privacy violations.
+- The company was required to create the committee as part of its settlement with the Federal Trade Commission over privacy violations.

-- The committee, which is chaired by former McKinsey partner Nancy Killefer, is intended to help prevent another Cambridge Analytica-like scandal.
+- The committee, which is chaired by a former McKinsey partner, Nancy Killefer, is intended to help prevent another Cambridge Analytica-like scandal.

 - Visit Business Insider’s homepage for more stories.

-Facebook’s board of directors has formed a formal Privacy Committee, a measure required under the company’s settlement with federal regulators after the Cambridge Analytica scandal.
+Facebook’s board of directors has formed a formal privacy committee, as required under the company’s settlement with federal regulators after the Cambridge Analytica scandal.

-On Wednesday, Facebook announced that the committee’s members are directors Peggy Alford, Nancy Killefer, and Robert M. Kimmitt, with Killefer acting as the committee’s chair.
+On Wednesday, Facebook announced that the committee’s members were the directors Peggy Alford, Nancy Killefer, and Robert M. Kimmitt, with Killefer acting as the committee’s chair.

 The formation of the committee marks the latest step in Facebook’s attempts to move on from its scandal-ridden past.
-Political research firm Cambridge Analytica’s misappropriation of 87 million users’ data that came fully to light in 2018 was one of a chain of privacy-related scandals for the company, and ultimately resulted in a $5 billion settlement with the US Federal Trade Commission.
-That settlement also required a number of changes at the company, including the formation of the board privacy committee – but has also been criticised by some privacy advocates for not requiring more extensive changes in Facebook’s operations.
+The political research firm Cambridge Analytica’s misappropriation of 87 million users’ data that came fully to light in 2018 was one of a chain of privacy-related scandals for the company and ultimately resulted in a $5 billion settlement with the US Federal Trade Commission.
+That settlement also required numerous changes at the company, including the formation of the board privacy committee – but has also been criticized by some privacy advocates for not requiring more extensive changes in Facebook’s operations.

-Killefer was appointed to Facebook’s board in March 2020, and was previously a senior partner at consulting firm McKinsey who has also worked for the US Treasury and the IRS.
+Killefer was appointed to Facebook’s board in March 2020 and was previously a senior partner at the consulting firm McKinsey and has also worked for the US Treasury and the IRS.
 Alford previously worked as CFO for the Chan Zuckerberg Initiative, Facebook CEO Mark Zuckerberg’s philanthropic vehicle, as well as PayPal.
-Kimmitt has worked at law firm Wilmer Cutler Pickering Hale and Dorr, the US Treasury, and Time Warner.
+Kimmitt has worked at the law firm Wilmer Cutler Pickering Hale and Dorr, the US Treasury, and Time Warner.

-In addition to Alford, Killefer, and Kimmitt, Facebook’s other board members are Zuckerberg, COO Sheryl Sandberg, Netscape founder and venture capitalist Marc Andreessen, investor Peter Thiel, investor and former American Express CEO Kenneth Chenault, Dropbox CEO Drew Houston, Estee Lauder Companies CFO Tracey Travis, and former Obama administration official Jeffrey Zients.
+In addition to Alford, Killefer, and Kimmitt, Facebook’s other board members are Zuckerberg; the company’s chief operating officer, Sheryl Sandberg; the Netscape cofounder and venture capitalist Marc Andreessen; the investor Peter Thiel; the investor and former American Express CEO Kenneth Chenault; Dropbox CEO Drew Houston; Estée Lauder Companies CFO Tracey Travis; and the former Obama administration official Jeffrey Zients.

 Got a tip?
 Contact Business Insider reporter Rob Price via encrypted messaging app Signal (+1 650-636-6268), encrypted email (robaeprice@protonmail.com), standard email (rprice@businessinsider.com), Telegram/Wickr/WeChat (robaeprice), or Twitter DM (@robaeprice).
 We can keep sources anonymous.
 Use a non-work device to reach out.
 PR pitches by standard email only, please.